aggeor/emuChip8/README.md

 # emuChip8

 This is my implementation of a C++ emulator of the Chip8 interpreter.
 It was made for educational purposes.

-### Prerequisites and Installing

 This project was made in Visual Studio 2019 and it uses the SDL2 library.
+I chose the SDL2 library because it simplifies graphics, audio and key inputs.

+### Installing

 To setup the project:

 1. Clone this repository in Visual Studio
 2. Download the SDL2 library [here](https://www.libsdl.org/download-2.0.php).
 Make sure to download the one under Development Libraries.